ml-opensource/Rye/README.md

 - `automatic`: The alert appears and disappears automatically after a specified interval.
 - `gesture`: To dismiss the alert you can tap or swipe it.
-- `nonDismissable`: The alert will stay permanently on screen until it is dismissed by calling `dismiss()` on your `RyeViewController` instance.
+- `nonDismissable`: The alert will stay permanently on the screen until it is dismissed by calling `dismiss()` on your `RyeViewController` instance.

 If you do not pass this value when creating a new `RyeViewController`, a default value of `automatic` with a default interval of 2.5 seconds is used (the default interval is defined in `Rye.defaultDismissInterval`)

 #### Position

-With Rye you can specify the position where the Rye alert will be displayed on screen via the `position` parameter, which takes an associated value that allows you to specify the inset.
+With Rye, you can specify the position where the Rye alert will be displayed on the screen via the `position` parameter, which takes an associated value that allows you to specify the inset.

 By default Rye will calculate the safe area insets for you, so be sure to specify only the extra desired inset.